 With that information handy, you can simplify and improve your copy until it hits that “middle school reading level” sweet spot!

-3. Focus on benefits more than features.
+3. Focus on benefits, not features.

 I get it.
 You worked hard creating your product, and you can’t wait to tell potential customers about its features.

-But wait a second – do your customers really want to read a long list of features right away?
+But wait for a second – do your customers really want to read a long list of features right away?

 No, they don’t.